SSDL-SNU/SNUPI/README.md

 # SNUPI
   Structured Nucleic Acids Programming Interface is a multiscale analysis framework for nucleic acid nanostructures based on the finite element model with the geometric and mechanical properties of DNA characterized by molecular dynamics simulation.

+# Updates
+  - v2.00
+    * Wireframe and topologically-closed circular design can be analyzed directly from caDNAno input files (Example 4).
+    * Analysis results can be exported in the oxDNA input file format (Example 5).
+    * The model for the single-stranded DNA part is improved.
+  - v1.01
+    * Support for commandline execution (see protocol.pdf)
+    * Support for mac and linux OS
+    * Modification of miscellaneous errors

 # Prerequisite
   - The correct version of the MATLAB Runtime (version 9.6 (R2019a)) must be installed.
   - Download and install its Windows version at "http://www.mathworks.com/products/compiler/mcr/index.html".